worldofmarcus/project-portfolio-5/README.md

 **App: Blog**

 * **Category** - Handles blog categories.
-I made this specific model to have a more dynamic handling of adding blog categorys.
+I made this specific model to have a more dynamic handling of adding blog categories.
 * **Post** - Handles all the post blogs and also has a ForeignKey to the category which feed in the categories to the post model.

 **App: Checkout**